The Mixos manual

 How masks work

 A mask decides where a layer shows.
-Black hides, white reveals, grey partially blends.
+White reveals, black hides, grey partially blends.
 Add a mask to any layer — material, paint or adjustment — and only the masked areas of that layer affect the surface.
-Masks are the key to building a believable, layered surface rather than one flat texture.
+Masks are the key to a believable, layered surface rather than one flat texture.

 Drag to reveal the rust layer.
 The mask on the right — white shows, black hides — decides exactly where it appears.

-For full control, paint a mask by hand.
-Brush white where you want the layer to show and black where you want it hidden, with the same size, flow and hardness controls as painting colour.
-Paint masks combine with procedural ones — start from a noise mask, then paint in or out the parts you want.
+For full control, paint a mask by hand: brush white where you want the layer to show and black where you want it hidden, with the same size, flow and hardness controls as painting colour.
+Paint masks combine with the rest — start from a noise mask, then paint parts in or out.

 Masks from baked maps

 Drive a mask straight from the geometry.
-Because Mixos baked curvature and ambient-occlusion maps, it can place a layer exactly on the model's edges (for paint chipping and wear) or in its cavities (for dirt and grime) — the same technique smart materials use, available on any layer you like.
+Because Mixos baked curvature and ambient-occlusion maps, it can place a layer exactly on the model's edges (Edge Wear and Exposed Edges, for paint chipping and wear) or in its cavities (Mesh AO, for dirt and grime) — the same technique smart materials use, available on any layer you like.
+Edge Wear even has an Amount macro and a Chipping control to break the wear up naturally.

 Wear lands on the rim, where edges catch knocks.